gnai-creator/D3E-Deliberative-Deep-Democratic-Ensemble/README.md

 # D3D: Deliberative Deep Democratic Ensemble

-**ARC Court Logic** is a symbolic multi-agent deliberation framework designed for solving ARC-style visual reasoning tasks.
-It simulates a hierarchical judicial system using deep learning agents with cooperative and adversarial roles.
+*A symbolic court-inspired AI ensemble for reasoning via consensus.*
 ## 🌐 Overview

 ARC Court Logic uses an ensemble of models acting as jurors, lawyers, judges, and a prosecutor.
 Each model has a defined hierarchical weight and confidence level, contributing to a symbolic voting system.
 Deliberation is conducted in iterative cycles until consensus is reached or a maximum number of iterations is exceeded.